silasary/Archipelago/worlds/pokemon_emerald_ex/docs/rom_changes_en.md

 - The woman who gives you the Soothe Bell in Slateport does not check friendship
 - When trading the Scanner with Captain Stern, you will receive both the Deep Sea Tooth and Deep Sea Scale

+- When you encounter Steven on Route 118, he will give you the Mega Bracelet, Z Ring, and Dynamax Bands.
+- Lanette's House on Route 114 is worth visiting.

 ## Misc

 - You can no longer try to switch bikes in the bike shop